Skip to Content

 Even though the official first day of winter is only December 21, Quebec doesn’t like playing by the rules.

-It can be snowing in the city as early as the end of October.
-And you’ll most likely have snow in November, but, you never know!
+It can start snowing as early as at the end of October.
+And you’ll most likely have snow in November, but you also can’t rely on it.

-As I mentioned, I lived there for the month of November and we only had our first snowfall mid November which was quite unusual.
-In fact, my first weekend there, it was over 20 degrees (celsius!).
-My tour guide said that there’s normally at least 5 cm of snow during the first week of November.
+In fact, when I was there, our first snowfall was only mid November which was quite unusual.
+On top of that, my first weekend there, it was over 20°C (68°F) when there should have been at least 5 cm of snow during the first week of November.

-The city quickly caught up though, not even two weeks later and we it full blown winter in Quebec City.
+The city quickly caught up though, not even two weeks later and it was full blown winter in Quebec City.

 November 11 vs. November 16 in Saint Roch Quebec City

-We had 20 cm on the first snowfall and it just never ended!
+We had 20 cm on the first snowfall and it just never stopped!
 Everyday it snowed at least once.
 As beautiful as it was, there was just so much snow!

 MonthHigh (C/F)Low (C/F)# of Rainy (Snowy) Days